-- ♦ Increase the range and level of qualifications on offer in Key Stage 4. - ♦ Develop project and pupil based learning that enables the pupils to identify further educational and employment opportunities at an earlier stage. - ♦ Identify pathways for post 16 leavers and provide careers advice, guidance and work experience for KS4 pupils. - ♦ Build links with Post 16 providers across the Tri-borough to develop pathways for our leavers that build on the qualifications and skills they have acquired with us.
+- Increase the range and level of appropriate qualifications on offer in Key Stage 4 to best match pupil need and potential. - Provide opportunities for pupils to take ownership of their school day so that they can develop into independent adults with a strong self-concept who can contribute to society in their own way, e.g. through project based learning, lessons based on pupils' interests, etc. - Further develop students' learning about well-being, e-safety and staying safe. - ♦ Identify pathways for post-16 leavers and provide appropriate and individualised careers advice, guidance and work experience for Key Stage 4 pupils. - Build links with post-16 providers across the Tri-borough to develop pathways for our leavers that build on the qualifications and skills they have acquired with us. - Develop our careers curriculum in line with the Gatsby benchmarks.